Kureev/react-native-navbar/README.md

 Also, you can take a look on [`examples`](https://github.com/Kureev/react-native-navbar/tree/master/examples) folder

 ### Custom elements
 In the cases when you need some *extra* customization (like replacing title by image, adding extra buttons, etc), you can use custom components.
+Every custom component will receive `navigator` and `route` property from `renderScene` method.

 #### Custom buttons
 There are some cases when you need to use custom buttons and it's not hard at all: